 With a Forex trading business, your income goes up exponentially via geometric growth (i.e. compounding).

-Many businesses are highly dependent on a few companies, suppliers, platforms, and/or customers.
+Most traditional businesses are highly dependent on a few companies, suppliers, platforms, and/or customers.

 They are therefore vulnerable to major disruptions on both the demand and supply sides of the business equation.

-If, for example, you run a successful retail clothing store at the mall, and your landlord decides - for any reason - not to renew your lease, your existing business is pretty much over.
+If, for example, you run a successful retail clothing store at the mall, and your landlord decides - for any reason - not to renew your lease, your business is pretty much over.

-These are common problems faced by most businesses, but not the business of Forex trading.
+These are common problems faced by most businesses, but NOT the business of Forex trading.

 As the owner of a Forex business, your only point of external risk is your broker, who is essentially your "supplier".

 Thankfully, there are plenty of well-regulated broker alternatives to choose from, so your trading business will be at low risk of experiencing significant operational disruptions.